Here’s Why Acadia Healthcare Company, Inc. (ACHC) Is A Stock To Set Your Sights On

 It appears that more than several institutional investors and hedge funds decided to increase stakes in ACHC in the recent period.
 That is how T. Rowe Price Associates, Inc. now has an increase position in ACHC by 3.52% in the first quarter, owning 13.76 million shares of ACHC stocks, with the value of $252.55 million after the purchase of an additional 468,555 shares during the last quarter.
 In the meanwhile, Wellington Management Co.
 LLP also increased their stake in ACHC shares changed 7.30% in the first quarter, which means that the company now owns 11.71 million shares of company, all valued at $214.89 million after the acquisition of additional 796,864 shares during the last quarter.

-The Vanguard Group, Inc. acquired a new position in Acadia Healthcare Company, Inc. during the first quarter, with the value of $151.11 million, and BlackRock Fund Advisors increased their stake in the company’s shares by 1.39% in the first quarter, now owning 101,618 shares valued at $136.27 million after the acquisition of the additional 7.43 million shares during the last quarter.
-In the end, Elliott Management Corp. increased their position by 0.00% during the first quarter, now owning 4.35 million ACHC shares, now holding the value of $79.82 million in ACHC with the purchase of the additional 0 shares during the period of the last quarter.
+The Vanguard Group, Inc. acquired a new position in Acadia Healthcare Company, Inc. during the first quarter, with the value of $151.11 million, and Elliott Management Corp. increased their stake in the company’s shares by 0.00% in the first quarter, now owning 0 shares valued at $79.82 million after the acquisition of the additional 4.35 million shares during the last quarter.